 Sick or wounded bearded dragons should not be kept on loose substrate.
 Instead, use paper towels until they have recovered.

 Feces and urates should be removed daily, and contaminated substrate should be scooped out and replaced.
-Substrate should be completely replaced once every 4-6 months, depending on your needs.
+Substrate should be completely replaced once every 4-6 months, depending on how diligent you are about spot-cleaning.

 Décor